A. J. Slaughter: International career

 In June 2015, Slaughter became a Polish citizen, in order for him to be able to play for the Poland national basketball team at EuroBasket 2015.
 Slaughter also played for the team during EuroBasket 2017 and EuroBasket 2022, as well as the FIBA World Cup 2019 in China.

 Personal

 His father, Anthony "Tony" Slaughter, played basketball for Murray State from 1980 to 1981.
-His two sisters Toni and Antonita also played basketball collegiately, both for Louisville, the latter is a graduate assistant at Drury University as of 2015.
+His two sisters Toni and Antonita also played basketball collegiately, both for Louisville; the latter was a graduate assistant at Drury University as of 2015.